neilenns/node-deepstackai-trigger/README.md

 ## Defining triggers

 The _trigger.conf_ file defines a list of triggers that fire when certain AI detection parameters are met.
-Triggers can call a web request url and/or send an MQTT event when activated.
+Triggers can call a web request url, send an MQTT event, and send an Telegram message when activated.

 In the case of using this to make BlueIris start recording the web request URL is the way to go.
 MQTT is useful if you want to do fancier automation based on the detected objects.
+Telegram is nice if you want a quick photo notification of the event.

 A sample file to start from is included in the _sampleConfiguration/triggers.json_ folder.
 As mentioned above you'll have a happier time editing the trigger configuration if you use a text editor that supports